Talking to children about death

 A basic biological explanation of what dead means:

 “Grandma died.
-Her heart stopped beating and she doesn’t breathe in and out anymore.
+Her heart stopped beating, and she doesn’t breathe in and out anymore.
 She doesn’t need to eat or go to the bathroom.
-She cannot see, hear or move, and she cannot feel pain.
+She cannot see, hear, or move, and she cannot feel pain.
 Being “dead” is not the same as sleeping.
-All your body parts work when you are sleeping.
-When a person dies, her body has stopped working.
+All your body parts work while you sleep.
+When a person dies, their body has stopped working.
 The part of Grandma that was alive is gone.
 All that’s left is her body – like an egg shell without the egg.”